tgolpa/tgolpa.github.io/README.md

 ## Welcome to tgolpa's Code Sample

 This is where you can view an example of tgolpa's coding progress thus far.
-Currently tgolpa is practicing on web design.
+Currently tgolpa is practicing web design.

 For a textbook definition of HMTL, visit: [HTML Description](https://en.wikipedia.org/wiki/HTML).